 Hi!
 I am Celina.
-I am a career coach and the host of the podcast, Live Your Dream.
+I am a career and executive coach, and the host of the podcast, Live Your Dream.

 My mission is to help people pursue their dreams and live a life doing what they love.

 Like you, I’ve had my fair share of transitions and struggles in my own career.
 After I started my career as an investment banker, I went to law school and worked at a big law firm in New York City as a corporate lawyer.
 Even though the paychecks and fancy offices were nice, I couldn’t help but feel that there had to be more to life than just getting a paycheck and living for the weekend.

 It is ironic that I started thinking about what it is that I really want to do with my life after I was done getting all the degrees and jobs.
 I grew up believing that if I worked hard to go to good schools and get good jobs, I would one day end up being happy and successful.
 And how was it possible that after I worked so hard for so many years and finally achieved what I thought I had wanted, I would end up being so unfulfilled and unhappy?

 As I looked around, I realized I was not alone.
 The world was telling us to “find our passions” but nobody was telling us how to find it.
 If that’s you right now, here are a few ways I can help: